divarvel/tips-tricks-rdbms-talk/slides.md

 -------------------------------------------

-# Keep in control of the fetching depth
+# Stay in control of the fetching depth

-<video src="http://clementd-files.cellar-c1.clvrcld.net/lol/abyss.webm" loop></video>
+<video src="/home/clement/Images/lol/abyss.webm" loop></video>

 <details>
   With lazy loading, you can have complex queries automatically performed without joins.